tervoclemmensb/OHBMED_EF/readme.md

 (<https://cran.r-project.org/web/packages/mgcv/index.html>) and
 visualizing the output.
-Note the example here uses some convenience functions from our sourced functions but we will use a basic smoothed term of age with the default penalized splines via the formmala mformula=as.formula(‘outcome\~s(pred)’) and we tell the code that age is our predictor variable and DFL_acc is our outcome variable.
+Note the example here uses some convenience functions from our sourced functions but we will use a basic smoothed term of age with the default penalized splines via the formula mformula=as.formula(‘outcome\~s(pred)’) and we tell the code that age is our predictor variable and DFL_acc is our outcome variable.